sulabh915/Cheatsheet_database_and_scripts/Linux utilities/Usefull linux commands.md

 $?
 The exit status of the last command
 $$    The process number of current shell process Id
 $!
 The process number of the last background command.
+IFS   Internal Field Sperator , we can sperate with everything like space , .
 ```